 - Separate female Dupont jumpers provide access to unregulated battery voltage.
 This could be used for a voltmeter output, or to power a 5V Arduino with onboard regulator capable of accepting 7 to 10 volts.

-- Your choice of battery holders: 2x18650, 6xAA, 6xAAA, or no battery holder at all but rather a male JST connector, allowing you to swap battery packs or swap battery holder choices with matching female JST connectors.
+- Your choice of battery holders: 2x18650 or no battery holder at all but rather a male JST connector, allowing you to swap battery packs or swap battery holder choices with matching female JST connectors.
+(On female JST is included in case you are soldering your own battery pack).

 - Reverse polarity protected using a 1N5400 3 Amp diode.
 This prevents backwards battery insertion from damaging electronic components.